huangjch526/ginseng/_pages/about.md

 > 📢📢📢 <font color=red>I am looking for research internships and Ph.D. positions.</font> If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:jc.huang@siat.ac.cn). 😊

 My first mentor is Shifeng Chen and my second mentor is [Chao Dong](https://people.ucas.ac.cn/~chaodong).
-I work very closely with my coauthors such as [Donghao Zhou](https://correr-zhou.github.io/) and [Jianzhuang Liu](https://teacher.ucas.ac.cn/~jzliu#%20191067).
+I also work with my coauthors such as [Donghao Zhou](https://correr-zhou.github.io/), Chaoqi Chen, Yifan Liu, Jaixi Lv, Yi Huang, and [Jianzhuang Liu](https://teacher.ucas.ac.cn/~jzliu#%20191067).

 # 🔥 News
 - *2023.10*: I get my SSP offers from many companies. 🔬